 Pros

-- Encourages mindful spending and teamwork.
+- It encourages mindful spending and teamwork.

 Cons